AdiYd/AdiYd/README.md

 # Adi Yehuda - About

-You can see this page at:
+You can see my about page at:
 https://adiyd.github.io/About

 <div align="center">